martingarciafry/GCC_model/README.md

 # GCC_model
 The GCC model is a land use land cover classification model trained on automatically supervised labels to monitor post-disaster recovery through ground cover change.
-The model was created on a jupyter notebook in Google Colab (.ipynb).
-For convenience, you can access these files from our shared google drive where all the input data is also found: https://drive.google.com/drive/u/2/folders/1QNAOlBLWR-7ohyhBdzbA-DCeK4doqgSG
+The model was created on a jupyter notebook in Google Colab (.ipynb) with direct access from our shared google drive: https://drive.google.com/drive/u/2/folders/1QNAOlBLWR-7ohyhBdzbA-DCeK4doqgSG

 Practical applications of this model bridge multiple areas of study in monitoring and evaluating spatially-explicit phenomena.
 The datasets supply land management assistance to monitoring operations of the pre- and post-disturbance stages.
 This is useful for practitioners, stakeholders, and scholars interested in modeling, assessing, and evaluating land change initiatives in particular disaster-affected areas.